DV Hardware reviews

 Testing

 To test the performance of the Silencer 750 I installed the unit into a test system and checked if the voltages under idle and load conditions are in line with the ATX voltage specifications.
-The output of the +12V, +5V and +3.3V rails is measured with a digital multimeter.
-The idle measurements were taken after booting into Windows XP and leaving the system idle for a couple of minutes and to get the load measurements I loaded several benchmarks and program to stress all the major components.
+The output of the +12V, +5V, and +3.3V rails is measured with a digital multimeter.
+The idle measurements were taken after booting into Windows XP and leaving the system idle for a couple of minutes and to get the load measurements I loaded several benchmarks and programs to stress all the major components.

 Test system

 The voltage regulation appears to be pretty good with only a couple of small 0.01V drops.
-Unfortunately I don't own a dedicated PSU test platform that allows me the check the ripple, voltages and efficiency at various load levels but reviewers who do use this kind of equipment report the Silencer 610 scores well and has an efficiency of up to 83-85%.
+Unfortunately, I don't own a dedicated PSU test platform that allows me the check the ripple, voltages, and efficiency at various load levels but reviewers who do use this kind of equipment report the Silencer 610 scores well and has an efficiency of up to 83-85%.

 Noise: During subjective hearing tests I couldn't hear the unit because fans from other components like the graphics card were a lot noisier.
 I also noticed that the PSU remained fairly cool during all my tests.